 Cambridge online dictionary defines impermanence as “not lasting forever or not lasting for a long time”.
 In Wikisource, the word is defined as “The quality or state of being impermanent.”
 Both of these definitions make sense.
 It is a very important concept of Hinduism and Vedanta and is one of the essential doctrines or three marks of existence in Buddhism.

 In Sanskrit, it is called Anitya (अनित्य).
 The term Anitya appears in the Katha Upanishad, one of the Principal Upanishads.
-In Bhagavad Gita (Chapter 9, Verse 33), we see Lord Sri Krishna is saying to Arjuna:
+Lord Sri Krishna said to Arjuna:

 bhaktā rājarṣayas tathā

 anityam asukhaḿ lokam